Why Elkton?

 You can be involved in the Elkton, Maryland Mission Church in many ways:

 • Visit: Contact Steve and schedule a time to have him tour you through the Elkton area.
 Hear what God has laid on his heart.
-Interact with people in the area and get a feel for what church planting ministry in Elkton can look like.
+Worship with the mission church on a Sunday.
+See their website for service times.

 • Pray: Let Steve or Church Extension Ministries know that you would like to be added to his prayer list and receive regular prayer updates.
 You can email Steve at stevemorton@bfcnewarkde.org or email Church Extension at Office@ChurchPlantingBFC.org.
 Let us know whether you would like snail mail or email updates.